-Despite the tiny population and limited range of the Asian lion, there are actually some positive signs that conservation attempts are paying off.
+Despite the tiny population and limited range of Asian lions, there are actually some positive signs that conservation attempts are paying off.
 The current population of about 411 individuals is twice what the total population was three decades ago.

 David Sheldrick Wildlife Trust

-David Sheldrick Wildlife Trust funds and help train the forest guards to protect the last Asiatic lions within the Gir National Park, India.
+David Sheldrick Wildlife Trust funds and helps train the forest guards to protect the last Asiatic lions within Gir National Park, India.

 Wildlife Conservation Society